expertly-simple/angular-evergreen/README.md

   - Checks to see if git branch is clean
   - Executes `npm install`
   - Runs `ng update --all`
+- Subscribe to `latest` or `next` update channels

 ## Upcoming Features

-- Subscribe to `latest` or `next` update channels
-- Assist users clean git branch before update
-- Fix `typescript` version, after a `--force` install
+- Fix `typescript` version, after a `--force` install (textual guidance in 0.7)
 - Execute `ng build` and `ng test` after upgrade
-- Ability to rollback upgrades
+- Ability to rollback upgrades (partial rollback in 0.7)
 - Check for updates to packages not covered by `ng update` i.e. `@angular/flex-layout`
 - Allow customizing schedule interval
 - Support non-@angular/cli Angular projects
+- Assist users clean git branch before update

 _Have a feature request or submit a PR?_ Submit an issue/PR on GitHub [here](https://github.com/duluca/angular-evergreen/issues).